ringcentral/rc-unified-crm-extension/docs/developers/getting-started.md

 ### Setup and start your server

 Each adapter requires a server to be running.
-This server exposes a canonical API to the Unified CRM integration framework, and in a sense acts as a broker or proxy between the front-end client, and the CRM.
+This server exposes a canonical API to the App Connect framework, and in a sense acts as a broker or proxy between the front-end client, and the CRM.
 Let's setup and start the sample server bundled with the framework.

 Open up a console and within it, follow these instructions.